Andrew Road triple murder: Appeal and dismissal

 After hearing the appeal, a day later, on 17 March 1987, the three-judge Court of Appeal released their verdict, read by Chief Justice Wee Chong Jin.
-The three judges dismissed Sek Kim Wah's appeal and upheld both the conviction and sentence.
+The three judges upheld both the conviction and sentence.
 Chief Justice Wee pointed out that whatever method Dr Ellard used to make his medical findings, it was based on whatever facts that were presented to him; it could be that the doctor had given all the facts he knew of in his testimony but some of them turned out to be untrue.
 The trial judges, in their original verdict, had rejected the defence's arguments that the findings of the psychiatrists were based on reliable facts.
 "It was a matter for the trial judges to decide after assessing the facts and medical evidence whether the facts the psychiatrists relied upon were true," said the Chief Justice.
 He also cited that this was the same reason why the trial judges rejected Dr Wong's testimony as well.
 The court also told Mr Loh that they could not accept his assertion that Sek was mentally abnormal despite the "great perseverance" in making his arguments.
 In dismissing the appeal, the final words from the Chief Justice was, "We are not persuaded at all that the trial judges were not entitled to make the finding they did."
 Sek was reportedly calm throughout the appeal process and the reading of the Court of Appeal's judgement.

 Execution and funeral

-On 9 December 1988, more than five years after the Andrew Road murders, as well as the unrelated East Coast Park double murder case, 24-year-old Sek Kim Wah was hanged on the state gallows of Changi Prison for the murders of his five victims.
-Sek's execution came only two weeks after the hanging of the three convicted child murderers (Adrian Lim, Catherine Tan Mui Choo and Hoe Kah Hong) of the notorious 1981 Toa Payoh ritual murders case on 25 November of that same year he was hanged.
+On 9 December 1988, more than five years after the Andrew Road murders, as well as the unrelated East Coast Park murders, 24-year-old Sek Kim Wah was hanged on the state gallows of Changi Prison for the five murders.
+Sek's execution came only two weeks after the hanging of three convicted child murderers (Adrian Lim, Catherine Tan Mui Choo and Hoe Kah Hong) of the notorious 1981 Toa Payoh ritual murders case.
 The executioner who carried out Sek's hanging was veteran hangman Darshan Singh.

 Sek's body was later cremated at Mount Vernon Crematorium.
 Despite Sek's final wish to have his ashes scattered into the sea, they were stored in an urn in Siong Lim Temple at Toa Payoh, where a simple funeral was held for Sek in accordance to Taoist practices.
 The funeral was attended by Sek's parents and siblings.